EL-Basheer/birthdayCard/README.md

 # birthdayCard

 This project is just a simple birthday card that wish my sweetheart happy birthday.
-Write in OOP with JavaScripts!
+Wrote in OOP with JavaScripts!